Kaldx5/Algorithm-Analysis-Github/README.md

 ## Intro
 ![man](photos\tr.png)
- **This person wants to go to that building, but he does not know the corecct way, so he asked someone, and got the answer as following:**
+ **This person wants to go to that building, but he does not know the correct way, so he asks someone and gets the answer as follows:**
  - Go right.
  - Take the train.
- - Get off at third stop.
+ - Get off at the third stop.
 This is called **Algorithm**, and to decide if the algorithm is good or not, do these steps:
  1. Correct- Result/Output.
- 2. **Efficient**- Less time, space, and resureses.
+ 2. **Efficient**- Less time, space, and resources.
  3. Easy to implement.

 * We study the Efficient for both Time and space complexity, when we study it, this is called **Analysis**.

-When we create a new algorithm, we classify it into one of the catagoiers of the **Algorithm Paradigms:** They are ways of thinking, such as
+When we create a new algorithm, we classify it into one of the categories of the **Algorithm Paradigms:** They are ways of thinking, such as
   - Greedy Algo.
   - Divide and Conqure.
-  - Dynemic Programming.
+  - Dynamic Programming.
   - Incremental.
-  - Randomized/Probabilistics.
+  - Randomized/Probabilistic.

 ## Examples